kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 <figure>
   <img src='/blog/images/no_quotations.png' alt='all_quoted'>
-  <figcaption>Not using any quotation marks, not even for sub parts of the multi
-  word query returns nearly 23 million results and no top result, that clearly shows, that it is relevant for non-moms. </figcaption>
+  <figcaption>Not using any quotation marks, not even for a sub part of the multi word query returns nearly 23 million hits and no top hit, that clearly shows, that it should be the top hit for a broad variety of people.</figcaption>
 </figure>

 <br>